celo-org/staked-celo/README.md

 ``` bash
 > yarn hardhat stakedCelo:deploy  --network alfajores --show-stack-traces --tags proxy --from "0x5bC1C4C1D67C5E4384189302BC653A611568a788" --use-private-key
 ```
-Since contracts are owned by MultiSig, the deployment will in the end FAIL since our deployer doesn't have rights to upgrade proxy.
+Since contracts are owned by MultiSig, proxy implementations will be deployed but upgrade itself will not go through (see example below).

 Example of change in Manager.sol deployment